 The Afro-montane forest covers the slopes between 1,800m and 2,500m and has the most variety.
 Large established trees push to establish a canopy, whose breaks are filled by dense thickets.
 From 2,500m to 3,000m dense forest gives way to bamboo stands, leaves cover the ground in a dense litter and the flowers emerge only once every 30 years.

+Above this, until 4,000m, you enter the heather zone.
+Sphagnum moss and usnea beard lichens pervade and the ground is stabbed with coral pink orchids.
+Bog-wet valley bottoms are populated by large tussocks.
 Above 4,000m the alpine zone hosts giant groundsel, Senecio adnivalis and the torch lobelia, Lobelia wollastonii.
 After 4,300m the vegetation begins to thin out until nothing grows except moss, lichen and a few ‘Everlasting’ plants.
 The plants found above 3,800m are members of some of the world’s rarest botanical communities.

+The easiest you can access the Rwenzori ranges is through the Kasese area.
+Kasese is easily accessible by air from Entebbe with daily flights taking just over an hour.
+Alternatively, the road journey from Entebbe/Kampala, via Fort Portal takes 6-8 hours.
 You can also reach Kasese by flight from Entebbe.
 The flights depart Entebbe at 7am and 12:30pm daily, and line up well with hike departures.
 The return flight leaves Kasese at 10:45am and 2:45pm daily.
 The flight time is about 1 hour.

 When you book with us, all transfers can be arranged for you.

+Treks in the Rwenzoris begin at Trekkers Hostel.
+The treks begin with an 8:00am briefing from the guides.
+The hostel is 12km from Kasese (30-40 minutes by road).
 If coming up from Queen Elizabeth National Park, the journey takes about an hour.
 Bwindi Impenetrable National Park in the south-west corner of Uganda (home to the mountain gorillas) is about a six-hour drive.
 Guide to Rwenzori Mountains National Park

 You might also be interested in Kilimanjaro trek